-Pytest includes many helpful tools for developing your tests, here we'll highlight a few that have been useful for VOLTTRON core tests, but checkout the Pytest documentation for additional information on each tool as well as tools not covered in this guide.
+Pytest includes many helpful tools for developing your tests.
+We'll highlight a few that have been useful for VOLT-TRON core tests, but checkout the Pytest documentation for additional information on each tool as well as tools not covered in this guide.